 What are the best treatments for adult acne?

-The best treatment for adult acne will include preventive measures (right diet, the right makeup, etc.nd a ), a medicated mid acne cleanser, an oil-free skin moisturizer, and a night treatment cream customized to individualized acne severity and skin type.
+The best treatment for adult acne will include preventive measures (the proper diet, the right makeup, etc., a medicated mild-acne cleanser, an oil-free skin moisturizer, and a night treatment cream customized to individualized acne severity and skin type.

 What is the best diet for people with adult acne?

-As with teens, proper diet is essential for adult acne treatment.
-High glycemic index foods, like sweets, cakes, and white bread promote inflammation and can lead to breakouts.
-People with adult acne benefit from eating low glycemic foods like wild fish, nuts, fresh fruits, and organic, hormone-free meat.
+As with teens, a proper diet is essential for adult acne treatment.
+High glycemic index foods, like sweets, cakes, and white bread, promote inflammation and can lead to breakouts.
+People with adult acne benefit from eating low-glycemic foods like wild fish, nuts, fresh fruits, and organic, hormone-free meat.

-What are the best acne medications of women with adult acne?
+What are the best acne medications for women with adult acne?

 Blackheads and whiteheads:

 Most adults (especially women) have drier skin types than teens.
 Acne washes and medications meant for teen acne can be too drying and irritating to their skin.
-While typically tolerated by teens, off the shelf acne washes, particularly those with benzoyl peroxide 5% or 10%, are too drying for women with adult acne and are not recommended.
+While typically tolerated by teens, off-the-shelf acne washes, particularly those with 5% or 10% benzoyl peroxide, are too drying for women with adult acne and are not recommended.

 Inflamed acne pimples in adults: